Twins vs. Rockies Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has put up 147 hits with 37 doubles, four triples, 15 home runs and 25 walks.
+- Ezequiel Tovar has recorded 147 hits with 37 doubles, four triples, 15 home runs and 25 walks.
 He has driven in 73 runs with 11 stolen bases.

 Tovar Recent Games